interviewcrew/hub/prompt_plan.md

 1. Define the Drizzle schema for `OriginalAssignment` (`originalAssignments` table).
    - Fields:
      - `id` (UUID, primary key, auto-generated)
-     - `name` (text, not null, unique within a certain context if necessary, e.g., per AM or globally)
+     - `name` (text, not null, unique within a certain context if necessary, e.g., per Account Manager or globally)
      - `googleDocFileId` (text, not null, unique) // The ID of the master Google Doc
      - `driveFolderPath` (text) // Path within Google Drive where this original resides, for informational purposes
      - `createdAt` (timestamp, default now)